What are temporary impairments?

 Use campus and city bus service.

-Before choosing this option think about whether you are physically able to navigate the distance from designated bus stops to your destinations.
+Also consider the whether you are physically able to navigate the distance from designated bus stops to your destinations.

 Apply for Madison Metro’s Paratransit Bus Service.